 Oceano (Calle Vedig 2, Condado Beach), beachside seafood restaurant, lunch and dinner, mainstream mixed gay-friendly crowd, two-level open-deck bar/cocktail lounge, piano, dancing; Sunday brunch.

-SX (Ponce de Leon 1204, Santurce), basement Thursday through Sunday cruise bar, go-go boys/male strippers every night, walking distance to Condado Beach, video lounge, outdoor patio bar, open 10pm-5am.
+SX (Ponce de Leon 1204, Santurce), basement Thursday through Sunday cruise bar, go-go boys/male strippers every night, dance floor, video lounge, outdoor patio bar; walking distance to Condado Beach, open 10pm-5am.

-Temptation (Calle Bolivar 608, Santurce), gay nightclub, open nightly, dancing, Saturday male strippers after midnight; chicken wings, nuggets, empanadillas and other snacks.
+Temptation (Calle Bolivar 608, Santurce), gay nightclub, open nightly, drag shows, dancing, nightly go-go boys; chicken wings, nuggets, empanadillas and other snacks.

 Xteamworks (Av Fernandez Juncos 1752, Santurce), upstairs men's bathhouse not far from Zal si Puedes bar, open nightly 6pm to 2am (until 6am Friday/Saturday); sauna, darkroom, private rooms, maze, playrooms, porn videos, live sex shows.

-Zal Zi Puedes Mini Bar (Av Ponce de Leon, Santurce), hole in the wall older locals' gay bar; weekend drag and occasional stripper shows.
+Zal Si Puedes Mini Bar (Av Ponce de Leon, Santurce), hole in the wall older locals' gay bar; weekend drag and occasional stripper shows, Sunday readings, discussions, poetry.

-CLOSED: La Jirafa Verde (Av Jose de Diego 365, Santurce), gay bar/ dance club, roof deck; drag shows, go-go boys, theme events.
+CLOSED: La Jirafa Verde (Av Jose de Diego 365, Santurce), gay bar/ dance club, roof deck; drag shows, go-go boys; Pandora (Av Jose de Diego 365, Santurce), drag shows, live entertainment and afterhours dark room.

 Going Out, beyond